microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/02-DeployAndConfigure.md

 **Step 4 - Opt-in for elastic pools**

 In Azure SQL DB, you then decide if you want this database to be a part of an Elastic Pool (new or existing).
 In Azure SQL MI, [creating an instance pool (public preview) currently requires a different flow](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-instance-pools-how-to#create-an-instance-pool) than the Azure SQL create experience in the Azure portal.
+For this activity, select **No**.

 **Step 5 - Purchasing model**
 >For more details on purchasing models and comparisons, refer to [Module 1](../azuresqlworkshop/01-IntroToAzureSQL.md).